mapeditor/tiled/_posts/2017-05-05-announcing-our-google-summer-of-code-students.md

 were accepted by Google, after which many interested students approached us with their proposals and send in pull requests.
-Two more mentors joined the Tiled organization (Erik Schilling and Elvis Stansvik), so we told Google we were ready to take on 3 students this year (out of 11 proposals).
+Two more mentors joined the Tiled organization (Erik Schilling and Elvis Stansvik), so we told Google we were ready to take on 3 students (out of 11 proposals).

 Now we're happy to announce that we were granted all three slots!
 This summer we're going to be working with: